Pott & Co built what was probably the largest vinegar brewery in Britain, and grew to control 25 percent of the market.

 James Thomas Sarson was described as a vinegar and mustard merchant in 1851.
-His brother Henry (born 1825) is also described as a vinegar merchant.
-The business was small-scale at this time.
+The business was relatively small at this time.

-From 1861 Sarson & Son branded its product as “Virgin Vinegar” to indicate its purity at a time when food adulteration was rife.
+Sarson & Son branded its product as “Virgin Vinegar” from 1861 in order to indicate its purity at a time when food adulteration was rife.
 Most vinegar brewers added sulphuric acid to their product to decrease the necessary fermentation period.

 Sarson was advertised as a high quality vinegar.
-By 1871 it was sold only in capsulated bottles to prevent tampering, and sold through 3,523 outlets.
+It was packaged in capsulated bottles to prevent tampering, and sold through 3,523 outlets by 1871.